Lighty-tera/Selling-Mystel-gold/README.md

 # Selling-Mystel-gold

 Hi,
 I'm a player selling some extra gold on Mystel.
-I have 40 million to sell.
+I have 40 million to sell, any amount

 Price is 6 euros/8 USD per million.
 We can trade in ultra low amounts if you don't trust me.
-Any amount you want.
 Through PayPal only.

 Thank you!